Why Apply for an Electronic Money Institution License in Cyprus

 - Business Address Approval: Confirmation of a physical office in Cyprus, validating the operational base and compliance with local regulations.

-- To obtain a EMI license in Cyprus it is necessary to establish a physical office in Cyprus to house staff, support data management, and solidify the operational foundation, as mandated by the regulatory authority.
+To obtain an Electronic Money Institution license in Cyprus, it is necessary to establish a physical office in Cyprus to house staff, support data management, and solidify the organization’s operational foundation, as mandated by the regulatory requirements imposed by the Central Bank of Cyprus on EMI license applicants.

 Share Capital and Government Fees

-- Government Fees: The application fees for PI or EMI license in Cyprus equals to 5000 EUR and additional 1000 EUR in accordance to Directive 473 (2020).
+- Government Fees: The application fee for a Payment Institution or e-money license in Cyprus is EUR 5,000 plus an additional EUR 1,000.
+This is in accordance with Directive 473 (2020).

-- Safeguarding Account: Detailed arrangements for the establishment of a safeguarding account with an EU credit institution to manage funds separately from those of non-electronic money holders.
+- Safeguarding Account: Detailed arrangements to establish a safeguarding account with an EU credit institution.
+This will be used to manage funds separately from those of non-electronic money holders.
 This may include reliance on the CENTROlink system for account setup, pending final licensing approval.

 - Operational Bank Accounts: Necessary for managing daily operational expenses and transactional purposes, facilitating the processing of customer transactions through current accounts.

-- Current Account: For transactional purposes, allowing for the receipt and sending of payments related to the services offered.
+- Current Account: The current account is for transactional purposes, allowing for the receipt and sending of payments related to the services offered.

 Personnel Requirements

-- Executive Directors: At least two executive directors who are Cyprus residents must be appointed.
-Responsible for the day-to-day management and operational decisions of the company, ensuring the implementation of strategic plans and achieving organizational goals.
+- Executive Directors: At least two executive directors who are Cyprus residents must be appointed to be responsible for the day-to-day management and operational decisions of the company, ensuring the implementation of strategic plans and achieving organizational goals.

-- Non-executive Directors: Appointment of two non-executive directors.
-Providing independent oversight and strategic guidance, without involvement in the daily operations of the company.
+- Non-executive Directors: Appointment of two non-executive directors to provide independent oversight and strategic guidance, without being involved in the company’s operations.

 - Compliance Officer: Designation of a compliance officer to oversee regulatory compliance.